Introduction

 5. Lack of Data Audit Trails and Monitoring

-Without visibility, security issues go unnoticed.
-Missing audit logs make it difficult to investigate breaches or prove compliance.
+Without real-time visibility, security incidents remain undetected.
+Missing audit logs make it difficult to investigate breaches or prove compliance during audits.

 How to Avoid This